 The caveat that apps introduced was that users were being identified in a completely different way than they were previously being identified on the web.
 Since mobile apps had no access to browser cookies* and websites had no access to IDFA/GAIDs, it was impossible to recognize the same user across web and app.
 In other words, the same user is being assigned a different set of name tags, and there’s no way to reconcile the differences.

 This identification inconsistency meant mobile attribution companies were forced to develop new ways in which they could match web users to app users.
 As a result, device fingerprinting was developed and has become the most commonly used tactic for cross-platform attribution.

 The “fingerprint” method works by generating a snapshot of a web user consisting of a device’s IP address and user-agent (the device operating system, the OS version, and other device specific parameters), and generating another snapshot when the user opens the app.
 The attribution provider takes these web fingerprints and app fingerprints and sees if any of the fingerprints are a close match.
 This method results in varying degrees of accuracy, but can never be 100% accurate.
-This paper will discuss why this method is insufficient later in this paper.

 Of course, businesses can try to perform their own cross-platform attribution.
 To do that, a user must sign in to their account on the brand’s website, in the app, and in all the other in-app browsers in Gmail, Facebook, Twitter, etc. The issue is that a user will almost never be signed into their account across all of the browsers on their device.
 And more often than not, the user would be so frustrated during this high-friction process and bounce, leaving the brand with a broken digital footprint and leaky conversion funnel.